-Slides that Undermine Presenters
+Slides that undermine presenters

-If your audiences jut read your slides, then wait impatiently for you to click to the next one, it doesn’t really matter how you are presenting.
+If your audiences just read your slides, then wait impatiently for you to click to the next one, it doesn’t really matter how you are presenting.
 Nobody is paying much attention anyway.
 You could have just emailed your slides instead – it would have been quicker and easier for everyone.

 If your slides are full of bullet-points, you would typically be better off without them.
 Text-heavy slides are usually worse than nothing, for presenters and audiences.
 If you are about to give a presentation with awful slides – just get rid of them.
 But, giving a speech without any sort of visual aid isn’t for everyone.
 Visual aids done right make it easier for presenters to get their message across.

 Slides should contain visuals, not text.
 Slides should not be self-explanatory – they should work with the presenter not replace them.
 Slides should animate to help the presenter control the flow of information.

 Having effective slides won’t make you a great presenter overnight.
 But having awful slides makes being a great presenter near-enough impossible.

 If you want to become a better presenter, first get rid of your ‘visual hindrances’ and turn them into visual aids.Leave a comment